The Happening Thang

-The Happening Thang was an Australian country pop group formed in 1984 and the founding members were Andrew Travers, Catherine Wearne, Rose Pearse, Stuart Crysell and David Lennon.
-The band's line-up changed by the time they released their first album, The Happening Thang, in June 1989.
-Their second album was Saddlepop (1990), released on Trafalgar/WEA.
-The Happening Thang played their first gig on 19 August 1984 at a private party in Birchgrove - see photo on right featuring (from left to right), Rose Pearse on bass guitar, Dave Lennon on drums, Catherine Wearne on vocals, Andrew Travers on acoustic guitar and lead vocals and (not pictured) Stuart Crysell on guitar.
+The Happening Thang were an Australian country pop group formed in 1984 by Stuart Crysell on guitar, David Lennon on drums, Rose Pearse on bass guitar, Andrew Travers on acoustic guitar, vocals and harmonica, and Catherine Wearne on lead vocals.
+The band's line-up changed to Pearse, Travers and Wearne, Ricky Cole on drums, Jeff Mercer on guitar, mandolin and dobro, and David Patterson on bass guitar and vocals for their debut album The Happening Thang, in June 1989.
+Their second album Saddlepop (1990), was issued on Trafalgar/WEA.
+The group disbanded in 1991.

 History

-The Happening Thang was an Australian country pop group formed in Sydney in 1984.
-The founding members included Andrew Travers (acoustic guitar), Catherine Wearne "Miss Cathy" (lead vocals), Rose Pearse (bass guitar), Stuart Crysell (electric guitar) and Dave Lennon (drums), who were all living under the same roof and also performed in other bands at the same time.
+The Happening Thang were an Australian country pop group formed in Sydney in 1984.
+The founding members were Stuart Crysell on electric guitar, Dave Lennon on drums, Rose Pearse on bass guitar, Andrew Travers on acoustic guitar (ex-Spitfires, Milky Bar Kids) and Catherine Wearne on lead vocals.
+All were house-mates and performed in other bands at the same time.
+In 1983 Travers had been a drummer for Adelaide-based group, the Spitfires (which issued "I Was a Teenage Teenager"), before he relocated to Sydney, now on guitar for a rockabilly group, the Milky Bar Kids from 1984 to 1986.

-When the band recorded their first album three years later for Trafalgar Records, the line-up included Rob Souter on drums and Bruce Thorburn on fiddle.
-Other members up to that time included Ian Simpson or Jenny Shimmin (banjo), Murray Cook (piano), Jim Niven (piano accordion), Reg Mombassa (guitar), Mark Dawson (drums).
+When the Happening Thang recorded their first album three years later for Trafalgar Records, the line-up included Rob Souter on drums and Bruce Thorburn on fiddle.
+Previous members had included Ian Simpson or Jenny Shimmin (banjo), Murray Cook (piano), Jim Niven (piano accordion), Wayne de Lisle on drums, Reg Mombassa on guitar (both of Mental as Anything), Mark Dawson (drums).
 On Stuart Crysell's departure Jeff Mercer became the guitarist, mandolin and dobro player.
-David Patterson replaced Rose Pearse on bass guitar and Adrien Warren (USA) on Drums.
+David Patterson replaced Rose Pearse on bass guitar and Adrien Warren (USA) on drums.
 Kathy Bluff replaced Bruce Thorburn for a tour of Canada in 1989.
-In 1983 Travers had been in many bands including as drummer for Adelaide-based group, the Spitfires (Rivet Records 1983 - I Was A Teenage Teenager), before he relocated to Sydney with his rockabilly group, the Milky Bar Kids on guitar from 1984 to 1986.
 While still a member of the Happening Thang, Travers guested on drums on Neil Murray's debut album, Calm and Crystal Clear (April 1989).

 Australian musicologist, Ian McFarlane, described how the Happening Thang, "combined Hank Williams-style country roots with pop melodies to produce an uplifting, Australian urban and western sound.
 Other influences included Gram Parsons, Jimmie Rodgers and early Elvis Presley."
 They issued their debut single, "I Don't Wanna Go To Work" in February 1989.
 At the Australasian Country Music Awards, in January of the following year, they won New Talent of the Year for the song.
+Kathryn Whitfield of The Canberra Times, in March 1989, had felt that "I Don't Wanna Go to Work" was "repetitive garble.
+Twanging, monotonous tripe, which even the most ardent of country and western (or both) fans would find hard to bear.
+It's very Australia, very country, but very boring!"